Need assistance in choosing the right insurance plan? Get a call from our Expert.

 • Allows planning for future goals

-ULIP insurance is a perfect financial planning instrument offering the advantage of savings, investment and life cover.
+ULIP insurance offers the combined advantage of savings, investment and life cover.
 By investing in a ULIP, you can plan for long-term goals such as retirement planning, wealth creation, education or wedding expenses.
-Not just this, ULIP allows you to financially secure your loved ones after you.
+Not just this, ULIP allows you to financially secure your loved ones in case of your absence.

 • Helps diversification of investment portfolio

 ULIP investment allows you to choose between the fund options according to your needs and risk-taking capacity.
-You can incline your portfolio towards equity if you have a high-risk appetite.
+You can invest in equity if you have a high-risk appetite.
 But if you are risk-averse, you can choose more fixed-income assets.
-The diversification of assets allows you to take advantage of market opportunities to enhance your investment corpus
+The diversification of assets allows you to take advantage of market opportunities to enhance your investment corpus.

 • Offers flexibility of investment

-The best part of the ULIP plan is the feature of switches between funds.
-You can freely switch between equity and debt according to market volatility or risk appetite.
-Apart from the freedom to choose between market-linked instruments, a ULIP allows you to increase your premium amount with the help of surplus funds.
+One of the benefits of the ULIP insurance plan is the option to switch between funds.
+You can switch between equity and debt according to market volatility or risk appetite.
 Thus, a ULIP offers a high degree of flexibility in investment type and amount.

 • Offers tax benefits

-Unit-linked plans provide tax* benefits under the Income Tax* Act, 1961, where the premiums you pay and returns you earn are tax*-exempt under Section 80C and Section 10(10D) of the act.
+Unit-linked plans allow tax* benefits under the Income Tax Act, 1961, wherein the premiums you pay and returns earned by you are exempted from tax under Section 80C and Sec 10(10D) of the said act.

 Before buying a ULIP plan, you must consider the following aspects to make an informed decision: